 Other requirements -Adobe Reader 8.0 and above Download here.

 NOTE: Not all online recommendation forms will allow users to upload additional documents.
 If you do not see the upload interface on the online forms, then you are not allowed to upload additional files to your form.

 To upload your essay or document, please follow the steps below:

-Click on the Browse button, select the file you are uploading, and click on Open.
+Click on the Browse button (the button may also read as "Choose File" depending on the specific recommendation), select the file you are uploading, and click on Open.
 The file name should appear in the textbox to the left of the Browse button.